guifel/nocust-client-doc/README.md

 # Getting Started

-#### TLDR;

-Download [this HTML/JS zip file](http://liquidity.network/media/liquidity_browser_app.zip), extract, and launch index.html in your browser.
-It will automagically register two new wallets with a NOCUST hub, and make a transfer among them 😮.

 ## Intro

 Liquidity Network's underlying technology are NOCUST commit-chains, a layer 2 solution to scale blockchains such as Ethereum and it works today on the mainet!